Fix Windows Update Error 0x80070020 (File in Use Error)

 net start msiserver

 We tested this on a Windows 10 PC where the troubleshooter didn’t fix the error.
 After resetting update components and restarting, cumulative updates downloaded and installed successfully.
-According to ASavvyWeb’s Windows fix, resetting update components fixes 25-30% of cases where the troubleshooter fails.
+ASavvyWeb’s Windows fix also recommends resetting update components when the troubleshooter doesn’t resolve the error.

 #Fix 4: Clear SoftwareDistribution Folder